nolanimations/hoja-device-fw/README.md

 With this firmware installed, only the Z-axis will register shake motion after *disabling* Motion Controls in the Web Configuration App.
 Now you can *enable* motion steering in Mario Kart, allowing you to input motion controls through the D-Pad, granting easy access to advanced strategies such as the motion glider, *without* losing the ability to perform shake tricks—since the accelerometer's Z-axis values remain registered.

+## Warning

+I am mainly using this repo to make is easier for myself to add this functionlity to future firmware updates, and so far I have only tested this modified firmware on my own ProGCC V3.2.
+So until I get confirmation from others (if there ever will be) that this firmware is functional on their devices, I have no choice but to tell you that **I am not responsible for any potential controller bricking, flash this firmware at your own risk!**

 ## Known Issues

 The current implementation contains a slight bug.